openstack/openstack-manuals/doc/common/glossary.rst

    Zuul

+      `Zuul <https://zuul-ci.org>`__ is an open source CI/CD platform specializing in gating changes across multiple systems and applications before landing a single patch.

-      Tool used in OpenStack development to ensure correctly ordered testing of changes in parallel.
+      Zuul is used for OpenStack development to ensure that only tested code gets merged.